fosini/Shey/index.md

 ### Support or Contact

-Having trouble with Pages?
+Having trouble with Shey?
+Messages and feedback is always welcome on twitter @officialsheyapp.

 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.